From Razzie To Oscar, Ten Actors Nominated For Both (In The Same Year)

 Sandra Bullock (2010)

-Bullock, in addition to her Razzie for her work in All About Steve could have been eligible for a good sport award as well, after showing up personally to accept her award at the generally not star-studded award presentation.
+Bullock, in addition to her Razzie for her work in All About Steve, could have been eligible for a good sport award as well, after showing up personally to accept her award at the generally not star-studded award presentation.
 Her Oscar nomination that year came in recognition of her performance in The Blind Side.

 Alec Baldwin (2004)